Individual Therapy

 Strong CBT can help you change patterns in your thinking and behavior that have become over-learned — meaning the pattern is so habitual that you barely notice it.

 In therapy, I use cognitive-behavioral strategies to change patterns in thinking and behavior that have become over-learned — meaning the pattern is so habitual that you barely notice it.
-I find that people are empowered, and make better choices, when they see how they habitually respond to hardship and instead choose to act differently.
-The result is a greater sense of peace and calm, both within oneself and in relationships.
+I find that people are empowered and make better choices when they recognize how they habitually respond to hardship and choose instead to act differently.
+The result is a greater sense of peace and calm, both within themselves and in their relationships.